 Remember to focus on high quality rather than high quantity.
 Your readers will appreciate the former way more than the latter.

-Final thoughts: Growing your blog traffic fast in 2020
+Final thoughts: Growing your blog traffic fast

 So, starting a blog and having great content to offer is just half the story, really.